godanaemiru/lynnug.github.io/_posts/2014-06-15-E-commerce-Uganda.md

 ## Number 2

 http://www.cheki.co.ug/
-These didn't from a google search but from my mother, brother and friends who happen to be looking to cars all mentioned this site to me.
+These I didn't get from a google search but from my mother, brother and friends who happen to be looking for cars all mentioned this site to me.
 This site is started by Kenyan-Australian Internet entrepreneur Carey Eaton who sadly passed away recently in truly unfortunate circumstances.
 He also was a true ninja who pioneered cheki in Kenya which is pretty popular there and also in Uganda.
 This no surprise as second hand vehicles are a hot commodity amongst the middle class in Uganda.Below is their score from alexa.
 <figure>
 	<a href="http://lynnug.github.io/images/cheki-ug.png
 "><img src="http://lynnug.github.io/images/cheki-ug.png